tencent cloud

 mysql-user

-TDSQL-C for MySQL instance account.
+Account of a TDSQL-C for MySQL instance.

 mysql-password